Medically reviewed by Kristin Hall, FNP

-Studies show that propranolol works best as a short-term treatment for specific types of anxiety, such as performance anxiety, social anxiety and specific phobias.
-Propranolol isn’t used to treat other types of anxiety, such as generalized anxiety disorder.
+A review published in the Journal of Psychopharmacology shows that propranolol works best as a short-term treatment for specific types of anxiety, such as performance anxiety, social anxiety and specific phobias.
+Propranolol isn’t beneficial for treating other types of anxiety, such as generalized anxiety disorder.

-Propranolol is a prescription medication, meaning you’ll need to talk to your doctor before you can buy and use it.
+Propranolol is a prescription medication, meaning you’ll need to talk to your healthcare provider before you can buy and use it.

 Using propranolol to treat performance or social anxiety is a simple process.
-Most people take 10 to 80mg of propranolol approximately one hour before the event that’s likely to cause stress, depending on the severity of their anxiety.
+Many people prescribed propranolol off-label take 10mg to 80mg of propranolol approximately one hour before the event that’s likely to cause stress, depending on the severity of their anxiety.

-Propranolol has a duration of action of approximately 12 hours, meaning its effects can last for significantly longer than most stressful events.
-Using a lower dose of propranolol (such as 10 or 20mg) can reduce the drug’s effects and provide shorter-acting relief from anxiety symptoms.
+According to the FDA, propranolol has a half-life of three to six hours, meaning it can last a few hours with one dose.
+Using a lower dose of propranolol than is recommended by your healthcare provider can reduce the drug’s effects and provide shorter-acting relief from anxiety symptoms.

-- Propranolol is designed for short-term, event-based anxiety.
-Benzodiazepines are normally prescribes for long-term, generalized anxiety, whereas propranolol works best as a treatment for short-term, event-based anxiety.
+Propranolol is designed for short-term, event-based anxiety.
+Benzodiazepines are normally prescribed for long-term, generalized anxiety, whereas propranolol works best as a treatment for short-term, event-based anxiety.

-- Propranolol primarily affects the body, not the brain.
-Benzodiazepines like Xanax reduce anxiety by targeting parts of the brain and central nervous system.
+Propranolol primarily affects the body’s response to stress, not the brain.
+Benzodiazepines like Xanax® reduce anxiety by targeting parts of the brain and central nervous system.
 Propranolol primarily works by targeting the heart and other tissue with beta receptors.